godotengine/godot-docs/tutorials/performance/thread_safe_apis.rst

 threads, resulting in unexpected behaviors or crashes.

-Only use more than one thread to generate scene data if you *really* know what you are doing and are sure that a single resource is *not* being used or set in multiple ones.
-Otherwise, you are safer using the servers API (which is fully thread-safe) directly and not touching scene or resources.
+Only use more than one thread to generate scene data if you *really* know what you're doing and are sure that a single resource is *not* being used or set in multiple ones.
+Otherwise, you're safer using the servers API (which is fully thread-safe) directly and not touching scene data or resources.

 Rendering
 ---------

 Instancing nodes that render anything in 2D or 3D (such as Sprite) is *not* thread-safe by default.
-To make rendering thread-safe, set the **Driver > Threads > Thread Model** project setting to **Multi-Threaded**.
+To make rendering thread-safe, set the **Rendering > Driver > Threads > Thread Model** project setting to **Multi-Threaded**.
 (The **Advanced Settings** toggle also has to be enabled to see this setting.)

 .. note::